MartinZugs/DirectoryWebApp/README.md

 12/5 (EK)
 - Modified Manager Selection option on Employee Add form to be dynamically pulled from Managers on Person Table -Fixed Bugs: All students were managers and all employees were hard set to Manager '10' ... me :)

+12/5 (PJ)
+- fixed a few bugs related to my jquery code
+- fixed bootstrap modal
+- admin page now requires authentication
+- made modal form dynamic so that depending at what you are editing it will have different form inputs
+- form is sent through Ajax post to the server so that page doesnt need to be reloaded constantly
+- Join subquery for both sql and sqlalchemy
+- add methods added to the routes
+- Finished the add modal which is fully functional

+12/6 (PJ)
+- decided to go ham on everything
+- fixed error with add by using a flush to get back id of pushed item
+- fixed edit modal
+- edit modal is now autopoulated from data
+- delete is fully functional just needs to be repeated for rest of tables (currently only person for proof of working)
+- able to delete multiple entries at once
+- creating new way of inputing data into the table because current way only partially works
+- edit is almost done
+- update is complete just need to pass right ids
+- soo turns out some of the inserts were broken, some of our tables were missing auto increment and the others had an issue where sqlalchemy will try to create both student and undergrad when inserting undergrad because StudentID is both foreign key and primary key sqlalchemy.exc.OperationalError: (MySQLdb._exceptions.OperationalError) (1048, "Column 'PersonID' cannot be null") [SQL: INSERT INTO `Student` (`StudentID`, `PersonID`, `EnrollmentStatus`, `CreditHoursTotal`, `StudentType`) VALUES (%s, %s, %s, %s, %s)]

+12/7 (PJ)
+- Results for query are now nicely displayed in the table and where things like id go are replaced by the name of the item its refrencing
+- added joins to a few of the queries
+- code for edit and delete is fully functional
+- entries are now updated/ deleted without reloading page
+- table header is dynamic
+- employed students query works